 With clear video evidence, insurance providers will get more context, which may lead to a quicker resolution of claims.

-That’s where dash cams come in.
 If a driver is not at fault, the video evidence can be a valuable tool for proving that innocence and protecting the driver’s CDL.

 Both truckers and fleet administrators have realized the importance of dash cams.
-The industry has now shifted from “Should I get a dash cam” to “Which dash cam should I get?”
+The trucking industry has now shifted from “Should I get a dash cam” to “Which dash cam should I get?”

-A good place to start your dash cam search is with the KeepTruckin’s Smart Dashcam.
+A good place to start your truck dash cam search is with the KeepTruckin’s Smart Dashcam.
 It seamlessly integrates with the KeepTruckin ELD solution and automatically sends videos of critical events.